-The last two articles examined the "C Socket" interface that is provided by OS.
-In this article I wrap this functionality in a very simple C++ class to provide guaranteed closing and apply a consistent exception strategy.
-The first step is to rewrite the client/server code with all the low level socket code removed.
+The last two articles examined the "C Socket" interface provided by the OS.
+In this article, I wrap this functionality in a simple C++ class to provide guaranteed closing and apply a consistent exception strategy.
+The first step is to rewrite the client/server code with all the low-level socket code removed.
 This will help identify the interface that the wrapper class needs to implement.

 connectSimple.sendMessage("", "A test message going to the server");